 So whether it’s an in-house build or a system that they’re purchasing, lenders in general, from both sides of the house, they’re trying to get to a point where if they do need to make a change or a shift in something, the different pieces and components that run their business, it’s something that you can quickly lift and shift, and change the strategy and move on to a different technology if something doesn’t work out.

 And so that partnership between IT and business becomes much more vital because IT needs to understand what are the short-term and long-term strategic business initiatives that are going to take place.
 I may design something that I’m being asked for today, but I also need to understand that future growth.
 And that really takes place in all of those conversations, no matter what aspect of the actual platform they’re talking about.

-Charles: We’re talking broadly here, where we’re one of a number of market participants or originations vendors.
+Strategy: We’re talking broadly here, where we’re one of a number of market participants or originations vendors.
 Do you think collectively — and not calling out anyone for not doing it — but do you think that collectively, we’re responding to this demand from lenders effectively?
 And if so, how do you see that happening?

-Scott: I think it’s a question of intent versus execution.
+Product: I think it’s a question of intent versus execution.
 And I can’t speak to how others have executed in response to that, but I think you’re seeing a trend of providers billing themselves as being cloud-based configurable solutions, and putting more control in the hands of the lender from a business standpoint.
 But looking at it from my perspective, I think our approach has been: “Understand the business need first, what’s the problem?
 What’s the best way to solve that?
 And then look at all the fringe cases that feed into that.”

 Lenders tend to have the same fundamental problems, but their business process and the way they prefer to solve it is going to be somewhat unique across the board.